n0sandb0x/forloops-for-bugbounty/README.md

 # For loops and one liners for bug bounty
-Credits goes to all those awesome researchers who uploaded these on Twitter and their GitHub
+Credits goes to all those awesome researchers who uploaded these on Twitter and GitHub

 Please Note: Kindly use this only for reference and learning purposes using this doesn't means that you will find Vulnerabilities cause everybody is using this so try to be creative while using it and modify them to get unique results :)